babanomania/JS-BASIC/README.md

 * [ ] Debugging Controls
 * [ ] Show variable and call stack while debugging mode

-## Lexer
+## Supported Commands

-The lexer should be able to handle the below basic commands
+The runtime should be able to handle the below basic commands

 ### Data manipulation: